ClaudeZsb/muddoc/docs/source/basics/001_introduction_to_mud_framework.rst

 .. important::

-  If your dapp doesn't require comlexe logic or elaborate data storage, then implementing it with native ``Solidity`` would be the best choice.
+  If your dapp doesn't require complexe logic or elaborate data storage, then implementing it with native ``Solidity`` would be the best choice.
 For example, a single fungible token ``ERC20`` .